Teaching & Learning

 Dr Kevin Coward instructing students in the laboratory.
 Photo copyright: Medical Sciences Division and John Cairns

 The course staff maintain a proactive role in the pedagogy of higher education and have close links with the Higher Education Academy, a national institution for inspiring, teaching, and transforming learning.
 In 2017 Dr Kevin Coward gained Senior Fellowship of the HEA, while Mrs Celine Jones gained Fellowship.
+In 2017, Dr Rebecca Dragovic gained a Supporting Learning Professional Development named award accredited by the Staff and Educational Development Association (SEDA).

 Dr Kevin Coward was recently awarded a Postgraduate Diploma in Learning and Teaching in Higher Education (PGDipLATHE) with Distinction by the Department of Education, University of Oxford.
 Kevin studied for this course part-time at the Oxford Learning Institute since September 2015.
 His final course portfolio focussed upon academic development of the MSc in Clinical Embryology in a series of strategic areas: student learning & development, feedback & assessment, diversity, equality, inclusivity, teaching settings and strategies, discipline-specific teaching concerns, course design and leading education change.
 By gaining Distinction, Kevin also gained Senior Fellowship of the Higher Education Academy, a national institution which promotes excellence in higher education.